nicklockwood/Expression/README.md

 ```

 Array symbols represent a sequence of values that can be accessed by index.
 Array symbols are referenced in an expression by using their name followed by an index argument in square brackets.

+Expression cannot work with non-numeric types, so there is no support for specifying array literals inside an expression.
+Array literals *are* supported by [AnyExpression](#anyexpression), however.

 # Performance